MMesch/MMesch.github.io/docs/posts/2026-06-19-wasm-performance-scientific-computing.md

 ## What Benchmarks Actually Show

-### mypy: 60× Slowdown on Python-Bytecode-Heavy Workloads
+### mypy: 60× Slowdown, Two Compounding Factors

 The most severe slowdown documented in the Pyodide issue tracker is [mypy taking ~60 seconds in Pyodide](https://github.com/pyodide/pyodide/issues/3497) vs. < 1 second natively for a trivial one-line file.
 With bytecode caching, the second run drops to ~5 seconds (still ~5× slower).
-This workload is dominated by Python-level object allocation, string processing, and module import — patterns least amenable to the Wasm compilation pipeline, where the CPython interpreter dispatch overhead is paid on every bytecode.
+The [fix](https://github.com/pyodide/pyodide/pull/3504) was to ship mypy with its **mypyc-compiled** C extensions rather than running it as pure Python.
+This reveals that the 60× slowdown was not solely the interpreter dispatch overhead — it was two factors compounding:

+1. **Missing mypyc compilation (dominant)**. mypy runs dramatically faster when compiled to C extensions via mypyc.
+The Wasm build was running mypy as pure interpreted Python bytecode, while the native comparison was almost certainly using a compiled mypy.
+2. **Wasm dispatch overhead (contributing)**.
+Even with mypyc compilation, the remaining Python-level code (imports, glue logic, non-compiled modules) still pays the per-bytecode dispatch cost described above.

+The dispatch overhead is real but a better illustration of its magnitude is the cached run: ~5 seconds in Pyodide vs. < 1 second natively, after the heavy lifting of module import and initial type-checking infrastructure setup is done.
+This ~5× gap is closer to what you should expect for Python-bytecode-dominated workloads in Wasm, while the full 60× gap conflates dispatch overhead with an entirely avoidable build configuration issue — running pure Python instead of compiled extensions.

 ### SIMD OpenBLAS: Measurable Improvement, No Full Integration Yet